Tool Torture: The Milwaukee M12 LED Trueview Flashlight

 Milwaukee Drill Powered Bike:

-milwaukee m12Just to make sure we would not wreck the flashlight on the first try we decided to use the Milwaukee M18 drill powered bike.
-The flashlight was pushed out of the way several times and the one time that we were able to drive over it nothing happened to the flashlight.
+To make sure we would not wreck the flashlight on the first try, we decided to use the Milwaukee M18 drill-powered bike.
+The flashlight was pushed out of the way several times, and the one time we could drive over it, nothing happened to it.

 Kubota RTV X1100C: